 Paper is ubiquitous in our modern lives and is one of the major factors contributing to climate change and environmental degradation.
 Avoid using things like paper towels (an Allpurpose Cloth works much better and lasts much longer!), store important documents online in the Cloud, read the paper online, opt out of junk mail lists and recycle paper post.

 Choose foods that are sustainably farmed

 Agriculture is a big industry, and not all farming methods and techniques are sustainable.
 Choose organic where possible, opt for meat that is grass-fed as opposed to grain fed, think about taking part in meat-free Mondays and support local farmers.

 Avoid waste with the food shop

 Food shopping presents so many ways in which to generate waste – but don’t worry, avoiding them is easy.
-Plan meals, avoid impulse buying, choose packaging-free, and freezing leftovers are a few ways in which to help.
+Plan meals, avoid impulse buying, choose packaging-free, freeze leftovers and remembering your reusable shopping bag are a few ways in which to help.